There will be 301 Manteca residents who will not die by the end of this year thanks to vaccines.

 By 2010, flu was claiming only 16.2 people per 100,000.
 The death rate from tuberculosis and diphtheria had dropped so low that it is lumped into the catch-all “other” category for causes of death.

 Measles were not quite as deadly.
-Prior to 1963 when a vaccine was rolled out an average of 500 people a year in this country died with two-to three-year epidemic cycles that typically sickened from 3 to 4 million people a year.
-Measles went into a steep decline after vaccines were made available to the point where 1,497 cases were reported in 1983
+Prior to 1963 when a vaccine was rolled out, an average of 500 people a year in this country died with two-to three-year epidemic cycles that typically sickened between 3 to 4 million people a year.
+Measles went into a steep decline after vaccines were made available to the point where 1,497 cases were reported in 1983.

-Measles re-surged from 1989 to 1991 because a small but growing number of parents stropped getting vaccines for their kids.
+Measles re-surged between 1989 to 1991 because a small but growing number of parents stopped getting vaccines for their kids.
 That led to 123 deaths from measles over the three-year period.

 A record low 37 cases with no deaths occurred in 2004.

-The spike in 2014 was blamed primarily on unvaccinated individuals with young kids being at the greatest and deadliest risk since typically they can't get the first of two necessary vaccines until they are 12 months old and again between the ages of 4 and 6.
-And given the shots for various reasons the vaccine doesn't talk hold, an estimated 5 percent of those who receive two shots can still contract measles.
+It’s blamed primarily on unvaccinated individuals with young kids being at the greatest and deadliest risk since typically they can’t get the first of two necessary vaccines until they are12 months old and again between the ages of 4 and 6.
+And given the shots for various reasons don’t take hold, an estimated 5 percent of those who receive two shots can still contract measles.

-At any rate, vaccines significantly knocked down deaths in the United States going from 500 a year to years there were none since the 1950s while overall cases dropped from 3 million a year to 1,249 last year.
+At any rate, vaccines significantly knocked down deaths in the United States going from 500 annually to years there were none since the 1950s while overall cases dropped from 3 million a year to 644 last year.

-The rest of the world hasn't been as lucky specifically in countries still struggling to get kids vaccinated.
+The rest of the world hasn’t been as lucky specifically in countries still struggling to get kids vaccinated.
 There were 2.6 million measles deaths worldwide in 1980.
-Through vaccination efforts, that dropped to 145,300 deaths in 2018.
+Through vaccination efforts, that dropped to 145,300 deaths last year.

 There of course is a debate in some quarters that vaccines somehow trigger autism in kids.
 The one study published decades ago has been widely and thoroughly dismissed as being extremely flawed and dead wrong.

-I was able to research everything you just read earlier this month from endless government, medical, and health care sites after spending 87 minutes with needles stuck in my arms to remove platelets from my blood at the Delta Blood Bank on March Lane in Stockton.
+I was able to research everything you just read Saturday from endless government, medical, and health care sites while lying for 67 minutes with a needle stuck in my right arm to remove platelets from my blood at the Delta Blood Bank on March Lane in Stockton.
 I also came across sites where parents and others slam vaccines as dangerous.

 Tell that to the 1,342,080 Americans who would have died in 2014 based on 1900 mortality rates if it weren’t for vaccines for tuberculosis, diphtheria, and the flu.